All Episodes

 They're now talking about minimum wages for everybody, whether you're working or not.

-They're talking about daycare and health care guaranteed retirement guaranteed.
+They're talking about daycare and health care guaranteed retirement guarantee.

-And by the way, capitalism, what has created the greatest wealth system for all people of all wherever you happen to be in life, they're gonna kill it off.
+And by the way, capitalism, what has created the greatest wealth system for all people of all, wherever you happen to be in life, they're going to kill it off.

 These promises have been made.